RunestoneInteractive/httlads/_sources/Instacart/visualizing.rst

 .. image:: Figures/Instacart_84_1.png
+  :alt: A heat map that represents the squere adjacency matrix.
+The colors range from
+        black to red to white in accending order.
+Most of the map is black with some red and white.

 Looks like a lot of small values.
 Let's make a histogram of the whole thing and see.